ebuckley/typescript-boot/README.md

 ## Typescript library example

-Located in the `/library-example`, there is an example of a library that is transpiled for usage in the browser/node context using Babel 7 and the typescript compiler.
+Located in [/library-example](/library-example/README.md)`, there is an example of a library that is transpiled for usage in the browser/node context using Babel 7 and the typescript compiler.

 ### Features